+What is a 501(c)(3) church, and what are some benefits and disadvantages of a church having a 501(c)(3) tax-exempt status?
+This is what you need to know.
 When starting a new church, one decision you will need to make early on is whether or not you will pursue a 501(c)(3) exempt status from the IRS.
 The American government has recognized that churches perform valuable social functions and, as a result, tax exemption is a long-held American tradition.

 According to the IRS, a church, or a body of believers, is exempt from taxation by the federal government.
-It is because of their special protected status that churches have the potential to influence their community and beyond in ways that the government can’t.
+It is because of their special protected status that churches have the potential to influence their community and beyond in ways the government can’t.

-What is 501(c)(3) Exemption Status?
+What Is 501(c)(3) Tax Exemption Status?

-So, Why Get the Status?
+So Why Get The Status?

-- The IRS recognition gives added assurance to church leaders, members, and contributors that the church is recognized as exempt and their contributions generally are tax-deductible.
+- The IRS recognition gives added assurance to church leaders, members, and contributors that the church is recognized as exempt and their contributions are generally tax-deductible.